I was chatting with someone on Instagram.

 I asked her, “Have you forgiven yourself?”

-So, I am writing this for her and anyone that struggles to get over something from the past.
-Because, just maybe, it is time you forgave yourself.
+So, I am writing this for her and anyone who struggles to get over something from the past.
+Because, just maybe, it is time you forgive yourself.

 Step One: Acknowledge What You Have Done

-Seems like a no brainer.
-But you gotta be able to point out the fact that you made a mistake.
+Seems like a no-brainer.
+But you gotta be able to point out that you made a mistake.

 Step Two: Offer A Sincere Apology

-It involves taking ownership for what you have done, and making plans to not make the same mistake again.
+It involves taking ownership of what you have done and making plans to not make the same mistake again.
 (Check out my piece on a sincere apology).

 Step Three: Note If You Are Still Feeling Bad About What You Did In The Past